14 SEER vs. 16 SEER AC: which is best for you?

 Is 16 SEER that much more efficient for the cost?

 To determine if the 16 SEER AC cost is worth the upgrade, compare what a unit’s price difference would be based on the rating.
 For example, a Goodman 3.5 Ton 16 SEER Air Conditioner (GSX160421) costs $1,912.
-The 14 SEER AC version costs $1,443.
-Installation cost is not included in either of these figures.
+The 14 SEER AC version costs slightly less.
+Necessary accessories and installation costs will add to the total bill.

-You’d spend $469 more for the 16 SEER AC.
+With the Goodman brand, you’ll spend up to $470 more for the 16 SEER AC.
 Based on the previous example of your electric bill being $100 per month, you could save as much as $168 per year when you run the more efficient unit.
 If you spend $469 more on the higher-efficiency unit, your break-even point for the extra expense is less than three years.
 Figuring that your AC should last around 10 to 12 years, it’s safe to say that 16 SEER is more efficient for the cost.

 Which SEER rating is better?